 - A. Judge's name. - B. Date of the trial; if there is more than one trial on that date, further identification such as Trial #1, Trial #2, or A.M., P.M. must be included on each map. - C. Affiliate Club hosting the trial. - D. Course level. - E. Ring size. - F. ASCA sign icons. - G. Station numbers. - H. Star indicators, enough to have a total of 200 points available on the course. - I. Cone icons, if any cone exercises are used.
 Food or toy icon for exercises that include distractions.
 (No more than seven cones may be used on a course.) - J. Separate entrance and exit gates will be at least 15 feet apart to minimize congestion in the gate area and help ensure safety of the contestants. - K. Leash location indicator for courses that utilize a Stay exercise requiring the handler to retrieve a leash as part of the exercise. - L. Exercise list that includes: - 1.
-Station # to match that on course numbers with sign descriptions and numbers that match icons on the map. - 2.
-Star indicators that match starred sign locations on the course map. - Class (i.e., M, E, A, N) for all level specific exercises, based on the lowest class in which they can be used. - i.
-Signs 1-30 can be used on all levels, no class designation on the list. - ii.
-Signs 100-107 are novice only so N would be listed under Class on the list. - iii.
-Signs 120-125 can be used for Novice and Advanced, no class designation on the list. - iv.
-Signs 200-235 are for Advanced, Excellent, and Masters, so would be marked A on the list. - v.
-Signs 300-331 are for Excellent, and Masters, so would be marked as E on the list.
-Sign 316 is not designated as E on the list. - vi.
-Signs 400-428 are for Masters only, so would be marked as M on the list. - 3.
-Level Indicators for exercises required at each level. - All Levels: Signs that are available for all levels do not require the class level designation on the list. - ii.
+Station numbers with sign descriptions and numbers that match icons on the map. - 2.
+Star indicators that match starred sign locations on the course map. - 3.
+Level Indicators for exercises required at each level. - i.
+All Levels: Signs that are available for all levels do not require the class level designation on the list. - ii.
 Novice Level: Signs available with numbers in the 100s designated for Novice only require an "N" as the level indicator on the Novice exercise list. - iii.
 Advanced Level: Signs available at the Advanced level with numbers in the 200s require an "A" level indicator on the advanced exercise list. - iv.
 Excellent Level: Signs available at the Excellent level with numbers in the 300s; with the exception of #316, as the jump is not counted as an Excellent exercise; require an "E" level indicator and available Advanced level signs with numbers in the 200's require an "A" level indicator on the Excellent exercise list. - v.
 Masters Level: Signs available for Masters with numbers in the 400s require an "M" as the level indicator and Excellent signs with numbers in the 300s; with the exception of #316, as the jump is not counted as an Excellent exercise; require an "E" level indicator in the Masters exercise list.
 Advanced signs with numbers in the 200s that are available are not designated as "A" on the Masters course list as they are not required signs on a Masters level course. - 4.
 Stationary (S or left blank in column). - 5.
-Exercise Name.
+"Finish" with no number after the last station or before the Stay exercise when a Stay exercise is used.